Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 👉 Browse Tours on Viator

-Coconino National Forest has tons of trails designated for offroading vehicles that offer a variety of difficulties.
-The best trails are considered to be Devils Bridge Trail, Hangover Trail Out-and-Back, and Schnebly Hill Road OHV Route.
+Coconino National Forest has tons of trails designated for off-roading vehicles that offer a variety of difficulties.
+The best trails are Devils Bridge Trail, Hangover Trail Out-and-Back, and Schnebly Hill Road OHV Route.

-If you aren’t confident of your offroading capabilities, you can still enjoy offroading adventures by going on a Jeep Tour.
+If you aren’t confident in your off-roading capabilities, you can still enjoy a thrilling driving adventure by going on a Jeep Tour.

 Tlaquepaque Arts and Crafts Village